Fundamentals of Anti-Money Laundering: International Standards and Compliance Issues (2013)

 • Examine the efficiency of international standards to combat money laundering and terrorist financing;

-• Summarize the legal requirements and preventive measures to be adopted by developing countries to combat money laundering;
+• Summarize the legal requirements and preventive measures to be adopted by developing countries to combat money laundering; and

 Content and Structure